wolfgangj/okami/README.md

 This should be easy to fix with our own assembler, though.
 One more example of using overcomplex tools not paying off...

-One detail was left out of the dictionary description above:
-We can have sections of private definitions, which will be skipped when looking up names.
+One additional detail of the dictionary structure is that we can have sections of private definitions, which will be skipped when looking up names.
 Those entries have the length of the name set to zero.
-This zero value if followed up by the address of the next dictionary entry that shuld not be ignored.
+This zero value is followed up by the address of the next non-private dictionary entry.
-This mechanism is used by the `private{` ... `}in{` words.
+This facillity is utilized by the `private{` ... `}in{` words.
 You'll find plenty of examples in the library code.

 In addition to `dp`, there is also `hp` (the `here` pointer), which is used for compiling and by words like `,` (comma).